Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/add-custom-monitoring-metric.md

 hs upload
 ```

-You cannot directly monitor one model with the other model.
-You have to
-create an underlying servable for it which means you have to create an
-application.
-You can create one by
+To use a this metric you have to create an application.
+You can create one by:

 - writing a [resource definition](./write-resource-definitions.html#application)
 for the application and applying it to the cluster.